 This is a great improvement over the Boeing 777-200s layout, which offers a dedicated Premium Economy cabin has 40 recliner seats in a 2-4-2 layout.

-On my seats on my latest Premium Economy flight was an oversized pillow, a blanket, a small amenity kit and a large pair of headphones.
-The amenity kit contained just the essentials: toothbrush and toothpaste, eye mask, a pair of socks, earbuds and a pen.
+On my seats on my latest Premium Economy flight was an oversized pillow, a blanket, a small amenity kit, and a large pair of headphones.
+The amenity kit contained just the essentials: toothbrush and toothpaste, eye mask, a pair of socks, earbuds, and a pen.
 The blanket was plush, but not too thick.
-The headphones were the noise cancelling type that would normally be distributed in business class and above, so that was a pleasant surprise.
+The headphones were the noise-canceling type that would normally be distributed in business class and above, so that was a pleasant surprise.

 Food & Drink

-Big bonus travelling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus traveling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

 After dinner, the stewardesses also offered tea and coffee.
-As it was almost 1 AM already, I opted to not consume these and prepared to sleep instead.
-I reclined my seat backwards, put on the eye mask, earbuds and blanket.
+As it was almost 1:00 am already, I opted to not consume these and prepared to sleep instead.
+I reclined my seat backward, put on the eye mask, earbuds, and blanket.
 The lights began to dim shortly after, and the combination of fatigue and comfortable seats made me fall asleep easily, even though the seat wasn’t a lie flat!

 I woke up shortly before breakfast and felt refreshed.
 Soon, the breakfast service began (pictured above).
-The choice of mains was between a full English breakfast or omelettes.
+The choice of mains was between a full English breakfast or omelets.
 I chose the latter.
-The omelettes were served with potatoes, mushrooms and half a tomato.
-There was also a chocolate chip muffin, strawberry yoghurt, a small cup of orange juice and coffee or tea.
+The omelets were served with potatoes, mushrooms, and half a tomato.
+There was also a chocolate chip muffin, strawberry yogurt, a small cup of orange juice, and coffee or tea.
 Just like dinner, the food was decent, but nothing spectacular.